 3. Parenting Roles

 I find that soon-to-be parents don’t talk enough about parenting roles.
 You may have certain expectations from your partner as a parent.
 Maybe you expect him to get up in the middle of the night with you to help with the baby.
-Maybe you expect him to prepare the meals for the family for the first two weeks.
+Perhaps you expect him to prepare the meals for the family for the first two weeks.
 He might expect you to exclusively breastfeed or do all of the childrearing responsibilities.
 You must talk about your parenting roles and share what you both think your parenting roles should be.

 It’s common for people to assume that what their parents did growing up is what every family should do.
 But every family is different, and all of our circumstances are unique.
 Discuss who will help with changing the diapers, feeding the baby, bathing the baby, burping the baby, getting groceries, housekeeping, taking care of the bills and finances, etc. You will both feel better knowing what you can do to help your family during this big family milestone.